 Through all these experiences, Caryn learned that there is no movement too small or big.
 Movement can be on or off rhythm, with hesitation or confidence.
 Everything is part of the dance.
 Simply showing up - whether to participate or observe - becomes a part of the story.

-Coming soon!
 Jocelyn is a trained Montessori teacher, Suzuki trained violin player and the kindest person I know.
+Jocelyn had a 3rd baby not that long ago, but we are excited to reconnect someday soon!

 Application Process: schedule a visit + fill out the application